The Movement for a Better America

 By Dennis Howard

-Anne was one of those people who instinctively make lemonade when God sends them lemons.
+Anne was one of those people who instinctively make lemonade when God gives them lemons.
 Whenever she ran into a major life obstacle, she transformed it into a precious opportunity.
-Her book has been called “a testament to the power of what one person can do to leave the world a better place for today’s children.”

-She used her ingenuity to innovate whatever was needed, and the results can be seen in today’s advanced equipment and techniques.
-Today’s sophisticated electronic communications tools began with mechanical communications boards that Anne designed to give the disabled a way to communicate.
-It was like taking down a wall that closed the disabled off from the rest of the world
+She used her ingenuity to innovate whatever was needed, and the results of her work can be seen in today’s advanced methods.
+Sophisticated electronic communications tools, for example, began with mechanical communications boards that Anne designed to give the disabled a way to communicate.

-Three years later she moved on to teach and develop similar programs in the Rochester public schools, where she worked for the next 27 years.
-These years were filled with experiences that Anne retells with verve and humor in her book.
-Some are tragic, others full of hope, and many have amazing outcomes.
-All the stories confirm that no child should be left behind, least of all those with special needs and special gifts.
+Three years later she moved on to develop similar programs in the Rochester public schools, where she worked for 27 years.
+They were years were filled with experiences that Anne retells with verve and humor in her book.

-But her book, “Miss Teach” is more than a teacher’s memoir.
+“Miss Teach” is more than a teacher’s memoir.
 It is a testament to the power of what one person can do to leave the world a better place.
 Ultimately, all of Anne’s achievements were personal in the difference she was able to make in the lives of her students.
 Some went on to successful careers in writing, social work, education, and marketing.

 So far, the book has been well received by parents and teachers of children with disabilities as well as by libraries in colleges with education programs.
 “Our goal is to encourage parents with disabled children as well as to inspire young teachers entering this difficult field,” Howard said.

-She writes, “Many students do not see much, if any, love and beauty in the world just outside their window.
+Her experiences as a teacher confirm Anne Remis’ vision of how to build a better world.
+“Many students do not see much, if any, love and beauty in the world just outside their window.
 My job, and the job of all teachers, is to lift them up to see.
 Through the stories Anne Remis tells we see how her message of love and hope has transformed the lives of parents and children who bear the heavy burden of disability in a world that typically rewards its opposite.”

 Would you set your name among the stars?